 9. Trust your instincts as well.

 Even after you have considered all the above points, you may still not be able to choose the right dentist to look after the health of your teeth and gums.
 If you have a choice between dental surgeries, just go for which you “feel” is the best for you and don’t forget, there is never, ever anything anybody can do if you change your mind.
 In fact, some patients do even have two dentists.
-One may be for their general dental treatment and the other may be for the more specialized work.
+One may be for their general dental treatment and the other may be for the more specialised work.

 10. Finally, the fees